Lyadalachanchu/voice4evs/README.md

-# ⚡ Agentic AI for EV Charging Stations
+# ⚡ Elektra: Agentic AI for EV Charging Stations
 *Voice-powered customer support for EVs that actually solves your problem instead of deflecting.*

 ---